JayDen20010817/Sarva/README.md

 </br>
 In the following, we will guide you how to use this repository step by step 🤗
 ## 🤣👌Introduction
-To the best of our knowledge, we are the first to explore the sentiment reasoning capability of Large Vision-Language Models (LVMs) for the task of multimodal sarcasm detection, addressing the common challenges faced by current multimodal sarcasm detection models through MLLMs.
+🎉To the best of our knowledge, we are the first to explore the sentiment reasoning capability of Large Vision-Language Models (LVMs) for the task of multimodal sarcasm detection, addressing the common challenges faced by current multimodal sarcasm detection models through MLLMs.
 <p align="center">
   <img src="./figs/introduction2.png" width="700 height="700">
 </p>